HingeAssembler/HINGE/README.md

 ## Introduction

-AwesomeAssembler is an experimental long read assembler based on an idea called _hinging_.
-Now AwesomeAssembler is at research prototype stage.
+HINGE is a long read assembler based on an idea called _hinging_.

 ## Pipeline Overview

-AwesomeAssembler is an OLC(Overlap-Layout-Consensus) assembler.
+HINGE is an OLC(Overlap-Layout-Consensus) assembler.
 The idea of the pipeline is shown below.

 ![image](High_level_overview.png)